 Stock options, in Korea, are often provided to senior foreign and domestic employees of companies in Korea.
 For stock options, in non-listed/non-public companies in Korea, to be exercisable by employees in Korea (thus a valid option) the option must be approved, in most cases, at a general shareholders meeting of the Korean company.
 Another article that may be of interest can be found at: Granting & Exercising Stock Options in Korea.

-The articles of incorporation should be amended or should note at formation, at a minimum, the following:
+The articles of incorporation of the Korean stock granting company should be amended or should note at formation, at a minimum, the following:

-- An intention that a stock option may be granted in specified cases;
+- An intention that a stock option or stock grant may be granted in specified cases;

 - The number of shares to be issued or transferred in the case of exercising the stock option;